Azure/ARO-Landing-Zone-Accelerator/deployment/terraform/README.md

 ## Known Issues

 There is no ARO Terraform provider so this deployment uses an ARM template for the ARO deployment.
 This means that this is a one time install.
-Running this in a pipeline or as a state managed deployment will result in errors.
+Running this Terraform deployment as Infrastructure as Code will allow management of the environment supporting ARO but not ARO itself.
+Changes made to ARO after the initial deployment will be ignored.